A FRESH ATTITUDE FOR A NEW ERA

 Tired of reading about doom and gloom?
 Exhausted with the talk of economic crisis?
+Wondering how we can make a difference?

 My original intention in setting up this website was to write about positive news and ideas, and to promote my own efforts to be creative.
 My vision is shifting all the time.
 I still want my words to inspire and motivate, but many of the issues on which I am focusing are challenging; I am inevitably uncovering information that is not, on the face of it, positive, but these issues need facing head-on.
 We need to work together to find just and durable solutions.